 4 Oct 2021 • BLOG - News

-Deliverability Mistakes to Avoid During the Holiday Season
+Deliverability Tips to Avoid the Spam Folder This Holiday Season

 The holiday season is almost upon us, which means marketers (especially those in retail) will begin to increase their sending frequencies, and will also widen their nets to reach out to as many contacts as possible.
 As a result, at Mailjet we’re expecting to see very high volumes coming from our senders and the risk to deliverability increases as a result of emails being sent to older and more inactive contacts.

 Both of these actions can lead to poor deliverability if not done with care.

-Of course, this isn’t something that only Mailjet faces, as anyone in the email industry – from email marketers, other email service providers, and deliverability services – can attest to.
+Of course, this isn’t something that only Mailjet faces, as anyone in the email industry – from email marketers, other email service providers, and deliverability services – can all attest to.
 So, in an effort to ensure the email industry is best prepared for the holiday season, we thought we’d share some tips on how we are approaching it this year.